News We Recently Launched AD Migrator and AD Reporter.

 Approved By Anuraag Singh

-Published On July 24th, 2024
+Published On September 17th, 2024

-Reading Time 14 Minutes Reading
+Reading Time 15 Minutes Reading

 Active Directory group membership report is required in almost every organization that uses an AD.
 With this type of report, it is a lot easier for administrators to find what groups are there in an organizational unit.

 Moreover, it also forms a basis for many business-level decisions, like changing a user’s group/ adding new members, or splitting a group.
 The main problem is that many admins don’t wish to use the PowerShell script to get their AD group members list.
-It’s either too complicated or time-consuming, and for some, it’s both.
+It’s either too complicated or time-consuming and for some, it’s both.

-Also to add to the confusion there are two approaches to visualize the membership data.
-One is to check on a user level to see which group a user belongs to.
 Another and frankly better method is to search through the groups themselves and list out the users that are present in them.

 Table of Contents